pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 }
 ```

-Running this as part of main.go will result in beautifully nested teams on the GitHub UI.
+Running this as part of `main.go` will result in beautifully nested teams on the GitHub UI.
 But with Pulumi, we can do even better.
-We can set [Pulumi.Parent()](https://www.pulumi.com/docs/intro/concepts/resources/options/parent/) on the child teams:
+We can set [`pulumi.Parent()`](https://www.pulumi.com/docs/intro/concepts/resources/options/parent/) on the child teams:

 ```go
 for _, childTeam := range parentTeam.Teams {